⚡ Black Friday promos up to -1000€ on your bike: it's now! ⚡

 • Discharging and recharging : To extend the life of your battery, avoid leaving it fully charged or discharged for long periods.
 If you're not going to be using the bike for a long time, remember to charge the battery as little as possible to prevent it from remaining flat for too long.
 According to Bosch, a charge level of between 30% and 60% is ideal for long-term storage.

-• Climatic conditions: don't leave your battery in the sun for hours on end, and put it under cover when it's freezing.
+• Climatic conditions : don't leave your battery in the sun for hours on end, or in very damp places, and put it in a sheltered place when it's freezing.

-Good to know: properly maintained, a lithium battery (the material found on the vast majority of e-bikes) can last 1000 charge cycles.
-This number of cycles is given as an indication, it represents the number of charge cycles that your battery can undergo without seeing its autonomy (too much) deteriorate.
+Good to know: when properly maintained, a lithium battery (the material found in the vast majority of EABs) can withstand 500 to 1000 charge cycles.
+This number of cycles is given as an indication, and represents the number of charge cycles your battery can withstand without seeing its autonomy (too) degraded.

-Once this number is exceeded, you can continue to use your electric bike without replacing the battery if the range is still sufficient for your use!
-In order to convince yourself of this, it is easy and quick to test the battery of your electric bike.
+Once this number has been exceeded, you can continue to use your electric bike without replacing the battery, as long as the range remains sufficient for your use!
+To see for yourself, it's quick and easy to test your electric bike's battery.

 Updating your bike's software